UPDATE: USF Polytechnic has achieved independence and is now Florida Polytechnic University, the 12th state university in Florida.

 Phoenix State University (PSU) can replace ASU West as a regional and urban university.
 PSU shares a similar title to Chicago State University.
 Or, it could be called "Central Arizona University" (CAU) or "Maricopa State University" (MSU).

-Other universities with a similar mission include California State - Dominguez Hills, Northeastern Illinois University, Metro State University of Denver, Utah Valley University, Weber State University, Adams State University, and Nevada State College.
+Other universities with a similar mission include California State - Dominguez Hills, Northeastern Illinois University, Metro State University of Denver, Utah Valley University, Weber State University, Adams State University, and Nevada State University.

 PSU is a teaching-oriented university that has a "Hispanic-